BlackVS/CTFs/r2con2020/tasks/aesthetic/README.md

 TBoxes is part of binary (offset 0x86020).
 Good.

-SBox - must be standart AES 128 (https://en.wikipedia.org/wiki/Rijndael_S-box) but I prefer to be sure in this %)
+SBox - must be standart AES 128 (https://en.wikipedia.org/wiki/Rijndael_S-box) but I prefer to be 100% sure in this %)

 ![](img/tboxes-hex.png)

-It seems to be it is not directly preset in binary (but I was wrong %)
+It seems to be not directly present in binary (but I was wrong %)

 ![](img/sbox-hex.png)